osixia/container-baseimage/README.md

 - Send a pull request with your kickass new features and bug fixes
 - Help new users with [issues](https://github.com/osixia/docker-openldap/issues) they may encounter
-- Support the development of this image and star this repo !
+- Support the development of this image and star this repo!

 ## Overview

-This image takes all the advantages of [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) but makes programs optionals to allow more lightweight images and single process images.
-It also define simple directory structure and files to set quickly how a program (here called service) is installed, setup and run.
+This image takes all the advantages of [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) but makes programs optional which allow more lightweight images and single process images.
+It also define simple directory structure and files to quickly set how a program (here called service) is installed, setup and run.

 So major features are:
- - Greats build tools to minimize the image number of layers and optimise image build.
+ - Greats building tools to minimize the image number of layers and optimize image build.
  - Simple way to install services and multiple process image stacks (runit, cron, syslog-ng-core and logrotate) if needed.
  - Getting environment variables from **.yaml** and **.json** files.
  - Special environment files **.yaml.startup** and **.json.startup** deleted after image startup files first execution to keep the image setup secret.